lokalise/node-lokalise-api/docs/additional_info/exception_handling.md

 # Exception handling

-To handle request errors, you may use the following approach:
+To handle request errors, you can use the following approach:

 ```js
 lokaliseApi.projects().list().catch(